 The Luna Troop is an eclectic mix of individuals who share a singular, and wonderful, commonality: dance.
 Though disparate in our current careers and life directions, we each have dance rooted in our past, and seek to reconnect with or keep it in our present.
 To that, The Luna Troop is dedicated to providing an outlet for this creative urge in an otherwise busy world, and further, sharing what we create with others.

 The Luna Troop would like to thank Le Ballet Petit for providing our rehearsal space.
-Check them out at http://www.leballetpetit.org/!
+We wouldn’t be able to dance without you!